captnwalker/expense-manager/README.md

 ### Deployment

-This app has been deployed to Heroku and can be used by following the link below:
+This app WILL BE deployed to Heroku and can be used by following the link below:

 [expense-manager](https://pure-sava65.herokuapp.com/ "expense-manager")